mailslurp/mailslurp-client/docs/interfaces/WebhookBounceRecipientPayload.md

 # Interface: WebhookBounceRecipientPayload

-EMAIL_READ webhook payload.
-Sent to your webhook url endpoint via HTTP POST when an email is read.
-This happens when an email is requested in full from the API or a user views the email in the dashboard.
+BOUNCE_RECIPIENT webhook payload.
+Sent to your webhook url endpoint via HTTP POST when an email caused a bounce to occur for a recipient.
+Save the recipient to a ban list of your server and avoid email them again.

 **`export`**